 My husband and I talk a lot about moving out of our current home.
+We had even gone so far as to pick the long distance moving company that we wanted to work with.
 We live in a beautiful house in a nice neighborhood, but the school system here is absolutely abysmal.

 As I see it we have two options.
 We will either need to enroll our children in private school or move to a new home with a better school district.